mazzz1y/iptv-gateway/docs/config/rules/merge_channels.md

 1. The rule scans all channels for configured patterns
 2. Any channel matching a pattern is processed
 3. If `set_field` is specified, it transforms the channel name accordingly
-4. Multiple channels with identical names will be collapsed by the application
+4. The gateway will collapse multiple channels with identical names
 5. Channels without matching patterns remain unchanged

 ## Examples